poulpix/PXGoogleDirections/README.md

 [![Twitter Follow](https://img.shields.io/twitter/follow/_RomainL.svg?style=social&label=Follow&style=plastic)]()

 ## 🗺 Features
-- Supports all features from the Google Directions API as of January 2018 (see here for a full list: https://developers.google.com/maps/documentation/directions)
+- Supports all features from the Google Directions API as of August 2018 (see here for a full list: https://developers.google.com/maps/documentation/directions)
 - Supports "open in Google Maps app", both for specific locations and directions request
   * also supports the callback feature to get the user back to your app when he's done in Google Maps
   * in case the Google Maps app is not installed, also supports fallback to the built-in Apple Maps app